Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Observational Constraints

-Figure 1 depicts the contour plots of $H_{0}, \xi_{1}, m, \alpha$ at a fixed value of arbitrary constant $c_{1}=1.5$ at $\sigma1$, $\sigma2$ confidence levels for CC dataset.
-We have estimated the constrained values of model parameters by applying wide range of priors which mentioned in Table\,\ref{T1}.
+Figure 1a and 1b show the contour plots of $H_{0}, \xi_{1}, m, \alpha$ at a fixed value of arbitrary constant $c_{1}=1.5$ at $\sigma1$, $\sigma2$ confidence levels for CC and CC+BAO datasets, respectively.
+We have estimated the constrained values of model parameters by applying wide range of priors which mentioned in Table\,\ref{T2}.\\